BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 6. *9A: Poor address hygiene could correlate cold and hot wallets — **Correlation***
 7. *9B: Purchases from hot wallet could correlate name and Bitcoin assets — **Correlation***

-*Most of these were pretty obvious, but Alice has a bit of trouble figuring out how to classify that purchaser who reversed their charges after getting her Bitcoin.
+*Most of these were pretty obvious, but Alice has a bit of trouble figuring out how to classify somewone reversing credit card charges after getting her Bitcoin (#1).
 She finally decided it was an “social engineering”, since it feels like another sort of confidence-man attack.*

 *She then organizes her adversaries into an ordered list, so she knows how to prioritize them.
 She uses her order from the true risks, but moves disaster up above key fragility since it’s linked to two different problems:*